ritesh355/docker-from-zero-to-hero/docker-multistage-builds/README.md

 ---

-# 🚀 D Docker Multi-Stage Builds – Explained with a TypeScript Node.js App
+# 🚀  Docker Multi-Stage Builds – Explained with a TypeScript Node.js App

  Today, we’re mastering **Docker Multi-Stage Builds** by building a clean and efficient image for a TypeScript-based Node.js app.